How NWPB Works

 The National Watermelon Promotion Board is here to help you and your watermelon business.
 But do you understand how the NWPB works?
-In this section, you will find information on the formation of the Board from the history of the Watermelon Research and Promotion Act and Plan, a listing of the current Board of Directors and Committees which they serve on, information on the Nominations process to be on the Board, a Meeting Schedule for the 2019 year, the NWPB Mission and Strategic Plan, and finally the information you will need to understand the Paying of Assessments.
+In this section, you will find information on the formation of the Board from the history of the Watermelon Research and Promotion Act (Act) and Watermelon Research and Promotion Plan (Plan), the NWPB Vision, Mission and Strategic Vision, and finally the information you will need to understand the Paying of Assessments.

 And remember, we work for you!